top of page

 There are so many strategies are sprinkled throughout this little gem of a book including breathing techniques, using a checklist, being aware of your surroundings, being prepared, communicating your plan to others, positive self-talk/encouragement, taking a break!

-I wanted to share a few other bibliotherapy books with you that I have used to help work on impulse control (or self control) with children.
+I also wanted to share a few other bibliotherapy books with you that I have used to help work on impulse control (or self control) with children.
 Some of these books include:

 My Mouth is a Volcano by Julia Cook